-At first they had hired a street artist to create urban, graffiti style cherry blossoms.
+At first, they had hired a street artist to create urban, graffiti style cherry blossoms.
 The artwork was black and heavy.
 Akin to wearing combat boots with the little black dress.
 Cool, but not the look they were going for.

-We chose white cherry blossoms branches for the space above the five booths around the sushi bar.
-I focused on the structure, the twists and turns of the branches, and exercised restraint to keep the buds from all turning to into blossoms.
+We chose white cherry blossom branches for the space above the five booths around the sushi bar.
+I focused on the structure, the twists and turns of the branches, and exercised restraint to keep the buds from all turning into blossoms.
 The “ghosting” in the background was used to “erase” the graffiti art of the previous artist, but it worked really well to create a soft depth to the compositions.